-Many small and medium sized CNC machine shops, including APM, satisfy demand for most machining orders with vertical CNC milling machines (VMCs).
-Given their relative affordability and versatility, they are THE go-to piece of precision machining equipment utilized on the shop floor today.
-This technology employs a spindle in a vertical orientation, working with gravity, allowing for the removal of material from the top of a workpiece.
+Most small and mid-sized CNC machine shops, APM included, satisfy demand for the majority of milling and machining work utilizing vertical CNC milling machines (VMCs).
+Given their relative affordability and versatility, they are THE go-to piece of precision machining equipment utilized on the most shop floors.
+This cutting-edge technology employs a spindle in a vertical orientation, working with gravity, allowing for the removal of material from the top of a workpiece.
 VMC's possess 3, 4, or even 5-axis capability allowing for a range of possibilities in shaping machined parts.
 Adding components such as pallet changers or some form of automation is a great way to increase efficiency, productivity, and profitability by shortening cycle and load times.
-They traditionally have proven more versatile than their horizontal counterparts and have relatively simple CNC controls to program.
-Perhaps the most important consideration involves cost.
+They are proven to be more versatile than their horizontal counterparts and have relatively simple CNC controls to program, but perhaps the most important attribute involves cost.
 VMCs are far less expensive than their horizontal counterparts.
-So in a nutshell, if you are a smaller machine shop where money is tight and experience is limited, or if you haven't acquired the necessary skills and experience to run a HMC, and you don't need to fill high capacity orders, VMCs are a good option.
+Bottom line; If you are a smaller machine shop where money is tight and experience is limited, or if you haven't acquired the necessary skills and experience to run a HMC, and you don't need to fill high capacity orders, VMCs are a good option.

-As mentioned previously, APM continues to set its sights on expansion with a staff of dedicated and expert CNC machinists, APM's precision machine shop continues to expand, and we have begun to explore the option of adding a horizontal CNC machining center (HMC) into our lineup.
+As mentioned previously, APM continues to set its sights on expansion with a staff of dedicated and expert CNC machinists, and we are exploring the option of adding a modern, technologically advanced horizontal CNC machining center (HMC) into our lineup.
 Cost of course, and the impact of such a heavy capital expenditure on our future plans, has to be given a serious thought.
 According to The Association For Manufacturing Technology, the average HMC costs $375,000 vs. just $115,000 for a VMC.
 However, today's HMCs have the potential to double the capacity of the two VMCs we currently run.
 HMCs are designed with the spindle in a horizontal orientation.
 This configuration allows for uninterrupted production work.
-A two-pallet workchanger can be loaded on one side while CNC machining occurs on the other.
-In addition, the horizontal orientation orientation lets workpiece chips fall out of the way aided by gravity, resulting in less cleanup time, longer tool life and better finishes.
-You get what you pay for with an HMC.
-They are built well with a heavy design and more rigidity for high volume capacity, and can be configured with multiple axes, tombstones, additional vises, and more options to improve productivity.
+A two-pallet workchanger can also be loaded on one side while CNC machining occurs on the other.
+In addition, the horizontal orientation lets workpiece chips fall out of the way aided by gravity, resulting in less cleanup time, longer tool life and better finishes.
+They are well built with a heavy design, more rigidity for high volume capacity, and can be configured with multiple axes, tombstones, additional vises, and more options to improve productivity.
 You get what you pay for with an HMC, and in our opinion, the benefits seemingly outweigh and justify the costs.

-Even with uncertain economic realities facing our business and the precision manufacturing industry as a whole, increasing productivity, throughput, quality, and floorspace all while reducing labor costs are all compelling arguments for the purchase of a new HMC for APM's machine shop.
-The return on investment for us may well be worth the capital expenditure.
-Time will tell, but our hope is that business conditions will rebound, our economy will roar back, and the justification for this piece of CNC machining technology seems more and more likely.
+Even with uncertain economic realities facing our business and the precision manufacturing industry as a whole, increasing productivity, throughput, quality, and floorspace, all while reducing labor costs, are compelling arguments for the purchase of a new HMC for APM's machine shop.
+The ROI for us just very well may be worth the capital expenditure.
+Time will tell, but our hope is that business conditions will rebound, our economy will roar back, and the justification for this piece of CNC machining technology will seem more and more likely.